-Proposals of research projects will have clearly identified goals.
+Proposals will be designed as research projects with a clearly identified goal.
 This excludes projects that may only appear as contributions to larger research programmes and projects without specific deliverables identified under the terms of the work.

 These research projects may be conducted by a single team or a consortium involving several partners.
 Each team shall have a clearly identified scientific leader.
 The project shall be presented as a single proposal, with its manager being the scientist in charge of one of the teams.
 Funding is requested to complete the study or project.
-The rules are set out in Annex 2.
+The rules are set out in Annex 2

-Two types of research projects are expected in 2019 :
+Two types of research projects are expected in 2020: